Tryptophan is an amino acid found in foods that contain protein.

 Other body processes also greatly benefit from the presence of serotonin, such as social behavior, sex drive, a solid sleep schedule, and learning and memory.

-What Happens When You Are Serotonin Deficient?
+What Happens When You're Serotonin Deficient?

 Because serotonin has such an effect on the body and the brain, a lack of serotonin in the body can lead to some unpleasant symptoms.
-These include:

-- digestive disorders (including constipation)
+- digestive disorders (including constipation).

-- an increased sensitivity to pain
+- an increased sensitivity to pain.

-- changes in eating patterns (including binge eating bouts and an increased desire for carbohydrates)
+- changes in eating patterns (including binge eating bouts and an increased desire for carbohydrates).

-- separation anxiety or dependency
+- separation anxiety or dependency.

-- disrupted sleep schedule
+- disrupted sleep schedule.

-- issues with self-esteem
+- issues with self-esteem.

-- headaches and migraines
+- headaches and migraines.

-- general bad moods
+- general bad moods.

 Women with a lack in serotonin have a general propensity to experience depressed moods and increased anxiety.

-Serotonin deficiencies in men manifest differently: men are more prone to impulse control disorders, including ADHD.
+Men are more prone to impulse control disorders, including ADHD.
 Low serotonin also makes men more susceptible to alcoholism and potentially other addictive diseases.

-Serotonin Produced in the Intestine Vs. the Brain
+Serotonin Production: Intestine Vs. the Brain

 Interestingly, 90%+ of serotonin is produced in the digestive tract.

-Peripheral serotonin is created in the intestines by the enterochromaffin cells and also by immune cells and certain gut neurons.
+Peripheral serotonin is created in the intestines by the enterochromaffin cells, and also by immune cells and certain gut neurons.

 The serotonin is molecularly the same, but the molecules are produced by different types of cells and can elicit a variety of functions.

 A common misconception is that eating serotonin-rich foods will improve the amount of serotonin molecule in the brain and improve mood.

-This precursor is an amino acid called tryptophan.
+This precursor is then amino acid, tryptophan.

-Many people associate tryptophan with turkey, and while it does contain a high-level of tryptophan, turkey doesn’t have any more tryptophan than other types of poultry.
+And while it does contain a high-level of tryptophan, turkey doesn’t have any more tryptophan than other types of poultry.

-While poultry is tryptophan rich, science shows us that animal foods are not the best way to obtain tryptophan.
+While poultry is tryptophan-rich, science shows us that animal foods are not the best way to obtain tryptophan.

-In fact, researchers note that
+In fact, researchers note:

-‘when tryptophan is ingested as part of a high protein meal, serum tryptophan levels rise, but brain tryptophan levels decline… due to the mechanism of transport used by tryptophan to cross the blood-brain barrier.’
+When tryptophan is ingested as part of a high protein meal, serum tryptophan levels rise, but brain tryptophan levels decline… due to the mechanism of transport used by tryptophan to cross the blood-brain barrier.

-Bad Moods & Arachidonic Acid (in animal proteins)
+Bad Moods & Arachidonic Acid (animal proteins)

 While we're on this subject: There's a good reason vegetarians and vegans are known to experience less anxiety and better moods than their omnivorous counterparts.

 Arachidonic acid is metabolized in the body to ‘produce inflammatory mediators: they convert the arachidonic acids into specific compounds that create inflammation and pain.